askahana/DotNetDynamosV2/README.md

   * SetSavingsInterestRate(decimal newRate): Sets a new interest rate for savings.
   * SetLoanInterestRate(decimal newRate): Sets a new interest rate for loans.
   * DisplayInterestRates(): Displays the current interest rates for savings and loans.
-  * AdminSetInterestRates(): Allows an administrator to set new interest rates for savings or loans based on user input.
+  * AdminSetInterestRates(): Allows an administrator to set new interest rates for savings or loans based on user input(switch-statement).
   * SavingsInterestRate(): Retrieves the current savings interest rate.
   * GetLoanInterestRate(): Retrieves the current loan interest rate.